-- In all situations where you are referring to, talking about, or referencing "Social Thinking" or the Social Thinking Methodology (or Superflex, etc.) in print and electronic documents and on web pages, you must include the registered trademark symbol on your first reference of the mark AND attribute that trademark to Michelle Garcia Winner in some obvious way (see more information on attribution later in this document). - If your computer cannot generate the precise symbol, using (R) will suffice. - Subsequent use of the trademark in the same document does not require use of the registered trademark symbol (although you can do so if you choose). - Since web pages can be accessed independently of each other, the trademark symbol and attribution must be used on the first instance you mention the trademark/name on each web page. - Please note that when referring to the Social Thinking Methodology created by Michelle Garcia Winner, each word is capitalized. - If your intention is to talk about social processing in general, or to discuss the thinking part of our social nature, please use an alternative term other than Social Thinking, such as "social cognition," "social learning," "social brain processing," "social smarts," etc., because the term "Social Thinking" is trademarked (so it also covers "social thinking") and belongs exclusively to TSP.
+- In all situations where you are referring to, talking about, or referencing Social Thinking or the Social Thinking Methodology (or Superflex, etc.) in print and electronic documents and on web pages, you must include the registered trademark symbol on your first reference of the mark AND attribute that trademark to Michelle Garcia Winner in some obvious way (see more information on attribution later in this document). - If your computer cannot generate the precise symbol, using (R) will suffice. - Subsequent use of the trademark in the same document does not require use of the registered trademark symbol (although you can do so if you choose). - Since web pages can be accessed independently of each other, the trademark symbol and attribution must be used on the first instance you mention the trademark/name on each web page. - Please note that when referring to the Social Thinking Methodology created by Michelle Garcia Winner, each word is capitalized. - If your intention is to talk about social processing in general, or to discuss the thinking part of our social nature, to avoid confusion and inadvertent trademark infringement issues, please use an alternative term other than Social Thinking, such as "social cognition," "social learning," "social brain processing," "social smarts," etc.

 What trademarks belong to Think Social Publishing, Inc. (aka Social Thinking)?
-Social Thinking®